 - Improper Valuation

 The most common mistake people mistake is poorly valuing their property.
 Each property is unique, and so investors should account for those variables.
-Not accounting for the small details of a property during valuation could make or break an investment.
+Not accounting for the small details of property during valuation could make or break an investment.
 You should understand what you are buying, how much it is, and why it is that much.
-Being unable to accurately value a property will lead to trouble with just about every step after purchase.
+Being unable to accurately value property will lead to trouble with just about every step after purchase.

 - Financial Ignorance